 Recreational teams are devoted to the enjoyment and development of players, without the emphasis on competition.
 Approximately 75% of players registered by U.S. Youth Soccer nationwide each year are recreational players.

-Oregon SC's Under-7/8 in-house program, which is run in conjunction with Verona Soccer Club, and Under-9/10 program focus on helping players develop individual skills and learn the game without concern about game results.
+Oregon SC's 7/8U in-house program and 9/10U program focus on helping players develop individual skills and learn the game without concern about game results.

 Our Academy program, which is accredited by the Wisconsin Youth Soccer Association, was created as a bridge to our competitive program.
-It offers Under-9/10 players twice weekly training sessions with professional coaches, while the Under-8 Pre-Academy program gives players at that age a similar experience.
+It offers 9/10U players twice weekly training sessions with professional coaches.